bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-10-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #26094][] rpc: Return block hash & height in getbalances, gettransaction and getwalletinfo FIXME:adamjonas
+- [Bitcoin Core #26094][] adds the block hash and height fields to `getbalances`, `gettransaction`, and `getwalletinfo`.
+These RPC calls lock the chainstate to make sure they are up-to-date with the latest block and so they benefit from including the valid block hash and height in the response.

 - [Bitcoin Core #27195][] makes it possible to remove all external receivers from a transaction that is being [replaced][topic rbf] using the `bumpfee`